Tasty Asian Beef Noodles

 You can switch this meal up so many ways.
 Sometimes I grab ground turkey for a lighter dinner or toss in whatever veggies need using up from the fridge.
 It's great with bell peppers chunks of broccoli or some sugar snap peas.
 My little ones always ask for extra sauce because they love slurping up those noodles.

 A bowl of noodles topped with minced meat and chopped green onions.
-Pin it
+Save

 A bowl of noodles topped with minced meat and chopped green onions. | lilicooks.com